-While every employer has to deal with the accidental trip, cut, or injury happening to one of their employees at some point throughout the lifespan of their business, no one should have to put up with fraud in the process.
+While many employers have to deal with the accidental trip, cut, or injury happening to one of their employees at some point throughout the lifespan of their business, no one should have to put up with fraud in the process.

 According to a study done by the National Insurance Crime Bureau, workers’ compensation insurance fraud is a casually-committed crime that annually costs businesses over $30 billion nationwide.
 Perhaps one of the more common forms of this is “claim-related fraud”, which happens when an employee either falsely reports an injury or overexaggerates the extent of an existing one in the effort to receive better workers’ compensation benefits.

-Want to avoid being scammed out of a higher insurance premium?
-If you’ve just received a workers’ comp. claim from your employee – while there’s no one-size-fits-all guideline to know a fraud when you see it – a simple factcheck against these 10 common warning signs can help narrow down your suspicions.
+Want to avoid being scammed out of a higher insurance payout?
+If you’ve just received a workers’ comp. claim from your employee – while there’s no one-size-fits-all guideline to know a fraud when you see it – a simple fact-check against these 10 common warning signs can help narrow down your suspicions.

 The claim might be a fraud if: